pennlabs/constitution/readme.md

 - **Hiring of Underclassmen**
 - **Project Progression**: Projects will be explicitly passed on from senior to junior developers.

 Additionally, all code written will be under ownership by the University of Pennsylvania, and not of the specific bodies or persons thereof.
 The noncommercial sharing of the code will be the purview of Labs unless specifically determined otherwise at the outset of the specific project.
 Code cannot be used sold or used for profit.
+It is a long-term goal that the source code to all projects should be provided under an open source license.

 ### Project Oversight